 The Brock University Award for Distinguished Teaching is presented annually to a faculty member who, in the opinion of his or her peers, has made an outstanding contribution to the teaching and learning environment at Brock University.

-Please review the new criteria and guidelines for this award effective March 2021.
+Please review the criteria and guidelines for this award below.

 Note: Any review of past nomination packages must take into account that criteria and guidelines that have changed as of March 2021.

 The criteria and guidelines for this award are based on those established for the 3M National Teaching Fellowship Award.

 Nominees are expected to demonstrate excellence in three equally weighted categories:

 - Educational Leadership:

 Educational leadership involves leading significant transformation in teaching and learning at an institutional, disciplinary, community, and/or societal level.
 Educational leadership fosters and supports change, and leads to a more inclusive, equitable, and diverse post-secondary education landscape.

 - Teaching Excellence:

 Teaching excellence refers to the intentional actions of an instructor to create an exceptional learning environment through engaging in pedagogical practices designed to maximize student learning.
 Excellent teachers engage in inclusive practices, scholarly teaching and ongoing reflection of their own teaching practice.

 - Educational Innovation: